ninety47/mt4-indies/README.md

 using the:
 * source code,
 * compiled or other binary products, or
-* any derived from this repository.
+* any works derived from this source or binary code held in this repository.

 #What is MetaTrader 4 (MT4)
 MetaTrader 4 is a retail trading platform commonly used by retail traders to trade Foreign Exchange (FX) and Contracts